rdfostrich/article-jws2018-ostrich/content/storage.md

 This is so that the algorithm can assume a consistent order and act as a sort-merge join operation.

 In summary, the algorithm performs a sort-merge join over three streams in SPO-order:
+<span class="comment" data-author="RV">not well readable with all the parentheses</span>
+<span class="comment" data-author="RV">can't we just use a word for each of these letters, so that the expression also become more readable?</span>
 1) the input changeset (N)
 2) the existing deletions (D) over all versions and 3) the existing additions (A) over all versions.